 10. Where can I find more information about re-referencing?

-Further information can be found in Chapter 12 of Consumer Price Index: Concepts, Sources and Methods, 2011 (cat. no. 6461.0) and Producer and International Trade Price Indexes: Concepts, Sources and Methods, 2006 (cat. no. 6429.0) which provide in-depth information on the methodology associated with the construction and compilation of the relevant price indexes.
-Additional information is also provided in an Appendix in each of the September quarter 2012 publications for all affected price indexes.
+Further information can be found in Chapter 12 of Producer and International Trade Price Indexes: Concepts, Sources and Methods, 2006 (cat. no. 6429.0) and Consumer Price Index: Concepts, Sources and Methods, 2011 (cat. no. 6461.0) which provide in-depth information on the methodology associated with the construction and compilation of the relevant price indexes.

 If you require more detailed information, or would like to speak to someone about re-referencing, please contact the National Information and Referral Service on 1300 135 070 or email firstname.lastname@example.org.